Table of Contents

 Some possible risks occur when combining several (safe) substances.
-The following list includes dangerous combinations with mescaline, although this might not be extensive.
-We suggest trying to avoid combining substances and do research beforehand.
+The following list includes contraindicated combinations with mescaline, although this might not be exhaustive.
+We suggest avoiding combining substances when microdosing San Pedro.

 Microdosing San Pedro

-Not much is known about microdosing San Pedro yet; therefore, we have done our own research.
-Based on that, we’ve come up with three important observations:
+Currently, little is known about microdosing San Pedro; however, we have collected several anecdotal stories from community members and combined them with our own experience to come up with three important observations:

-- The amount of mescaline is frequently unknown because it varies depending on the harvest and even cactus, so each time after obtaining the cactus powder, you have to “look for a good dosage” again.
+- The amount of mescaline is frequently unknown, as it varies depending on the harvest and even cactus.
+This means that every time you microdose with a new batch, you have find a new ‘sweet spot’ or optimal dose.

-- If microdosing magic mushrooms make you a bit restless, working with mescaline-containing cacti can be an excellent alternative.
+- If microdosing magic mushrooms makes you restless, microdosing San Pedro can be an excellent alternative

 The average dosages for microdosing dry San Pedro are: